giao-123-sun/Deepseek-Dynamic-Workflow/README.md

 > Current package and CLI commands still use the historical `cf-dw-*` name.
 > `CFDW` means Cache-First Dynamic Workflows. `ADW` is the public-facing project
-> name: Affordable Dynamic Workflow.
+> name: Deepseek Dynamic Workflow.

 > License note: ADW is source-available for non-commercial use only.
 Commercial
 > use requires a separate written license.
 See [LICENSE.md](./LICENSE.md) and